 Lowest (excluding under 25s):

-of 50 to 64 year-olds with no qualifications
+of 50 to 64 year-olds had no qualifications

 highest by age group